BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 * `Post_processing` - this parameter is ignored in the web interface
 * `Spacing (micrometer), used only when 'Keep order + set spacing' is selected` - this parameter is ignored in the web interface.

-After pressing ok, you get this window:
+After clicking OK, this window appears:

 ![DeepSlice step 0](/assets/img/fiji_deepslice_0.png)

-After clicking it, a web page will open in your browser with the DeepSlice interface:
+Next, upload your dataset on the DeepSlice webpage:

 ![DeepSlice web interface](/assets/img/deepslice_web.png)

 You can drag and drop the content of your dataset folder into this page, and then submit the task.

-:::{hint}
-Checking `Slower but more accurate results` is advised because DeepSlice is very fast anyway.
-If your slices are regularly evenly spaced, you can click `Use section numbers`.
-Check `Normalise section angles` because ABBA forces this normalization anyway afterwards (only one cutting angle allowed).
+:::{hint} Check `Slower but more accurate results` for better outcomes.
+If your slices are evenly spaced, select `Use section numbers` and `Normalise section angles.`
 :::

-When the registration is done, you can download the result json file.

-Put back the json file in the result folder.

-Then click ok in the small DeepSlice result window.
-You will see, if you selected the option, a window stating that slicing angles have been adjusted.
-After pressing ok again, the slices will be moved and transformed to their new position.
+After registration, download the resulting JSON file, place it in the result folder, and confirm in the ABBA interface.
+The slices will be adjusted according to the new alignment.

 **Before**